Microsoft Excel Templates

 Excel Spreadsheets vs Excel Spreadsheet Templates

-A Microsoft Excel spreadsheet has the (.xls) file extension.
-This is the default file type when saving spreadsheets in Microsoft Excel.
-Any amendments made to the spreadsheet file (.xls) and any data that is entered and saved will be there the next time the spreadsheet is opened.
+These are the default file types when saving spreadsheets in Microsoft Excel.
+Any amendments made to the spreadsheet file (.xls or .xlsx) and any data that is entered and saved will be there the next time the spreadsheet is opened.

 Each time a spreadsheet template file is opened for use by double clicking on the Microsoft Office Excel Spreadsheet Template icon, the predetermined cells for data entry will be blank.

-When data has been entered the spreadsheet can be saved as a normal Excel spreadsheet with the (.xls) file extension, unless otherwise defined by the user.
+When data has been entered the spreadsheet can be saved as a normal Excel spreadsheet with the (.xls or .xlsx) file extension, unless otherwise defined by the user.
 The saved spreadsheet can be amended without any changes being applied to the original spreadsheet template.

 Downloading Microsoft Office Excel Templates from class-templates.com